O-MaMa: Learning Object Mask Matching between Egocentric and Exocentric Views: Abstract

 \section{Abstract}

-The goal of the correspondence task is to segment specific objects across different views.
-This technical report re-defines cross-image segmentation by treating it as a mask matching task.
+Understanding the world from multiple perspectives is essential for intelligent systems operating together, where segmenting common objects across different views remains an open problem.
+We introduce a new approach that re-defines cross-image segmentation by treating it as a mask matching task.
 Our method consists of: (1) A Mask-Context Encoder that pools dense DINOv2 semantic features to obtain discriminative object-level representations from FastSAM mask candidates, (2) an Ego$\leftrightarrow$Exo Cross-Attention that fuses multi-perspective observations, (3) a Mask Matching contrastive loss that aligns cross-view features in a shared latent space, and (4) a Hard Negative Adjacent Mining strategy to encourage the model to better differentiate between nearby objects.
+O-MaMa achieves the state of the art in the Ego-Exo4D Correspondences benchmark, obtaining relative gains of +22 $\%$ and +76 $\%$ in the Ego2Exo and Exo2Ego IoU against the official challenge baselines, and a +13 $\%$ and +6 $\%$ compared with the SOTA with 1 $\%$ of the training parameters.